GrantMeStrength/RetroComputerInstructionManual/numbers.md

 This pattern would represent 10010010

-Let’s group this example into units of three bits, as the front panel subtly hints at with the spacing between the LEDs and switches.
+Let’s group this example into units of 3 bits, as the front panel subtly hints at with the spacing between the LEDs and switches.

 10 010 010